- IHC Training

 The “Difficult” Clinician-Patient Relationships workshop is fast-paced and interactive.
 It is designed to provide learners with opportunities to practice skills and techniques.
 The format for the session combines brief presentations, videotaped case studies with interactive exercises, active learning techniques and discussions.
 Learners are encouraged to develop and practice communication strategies with expert and peer feedback.
 Exercises are graduated and structured to ensure a safe and supportive learning environment.

 The half-day workshop may be expanded to a full-day format to incorporate added skills practice, additional time for experiential learning activities and more in-depth subject matter presentation and discussion.

 The materials for the workshop include a workbook with the text of the slides and exercises and an annotated bibliography.
 We encourage learners to use the bibliography after the workshop as a resource for further professional development on conflict and difficult patient interactions.

-The Institute for Healthcare Communication (IHC) takes responsibility for the content, quality, and scientific integrity of this CME /CE activity.
-IHC is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to sponsor continuing medical education for physicians.
+The Institute for Healthcare Communication (IHC) takes responsibility for the content, quality and scientific integrity of this CME/CE activity.
+IHC is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 The Institute for Healthcare Communication designates the half-day “Difficult” Clinician-Patient Relationships workshop for a maximum of 3.5 AMA PRA Category 1 Credits™ and the full-day “Difficult” Clinician-Patient Relationships workshop for a maximum of 5.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.